ExgleGaming/Destiny-2-Stat-Tracker/README.md

 # Destiny-2-Stat-Tracker
-Creating a simple stat tracker for Destiny 2
+* Creating a simple stat tracker for Destiny 2
+* Beginning with just a match history pull